Itachidorri/nft-preview-card-component/readme.md

 ### Continued development

-To gain proper understanding of making an image appear when hovered on something.
+- To gain proper understanding of making an image appear when hovered on something.
+- Get better understanding of float & clear properties.
+- Learn responsive web design

 ### Useful resources